orientechnologies/orientdb-docs/etl/Transformer.md

 **Example**

-- Merge the current record against the record returned by the lookup on index `V.URI`, with the value contained in the field `URI` of the input document:
+- Merges the current record against the record returned by the lookup on index `V.URI`, with the value contained in the field `URI` of the input document:

   ```json
   { "merge":